F-DoriAssan/F-DoriAssan/README.md

-    I have been exclusively dedicated to web programming for 2 years and I have been working in the IT sector for more than 7 years, for the advancement of technology, I bet on gain knowledge of structures Node.Js, I stood out in the views thinking of a new model of web pages that are dynamic,
+    I have been exclusively dedicated to web programming for 2 years and I have been working in the IT sector for more than 7 years, for the advancement of technology, I bet on gain knowledge of structures Node.Js, I stood out in the views thinking of a new model of web pages that are
-    animated and intuitivefor the client<br />¡Revisa mi contenido 👇!</p>
+    animated and intuitivefor the client<br />¡Check my resume 👇!</p>
 <p align="center">
    <a href="https://twitch.tv/midudev" target="blank" style='margin-right:4px'>
     <img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitch.svg" alt="midudev" height="28px" width="28px" />